Newbury Park, CA

 Visitation will be held from 5:00 to 8:00 p.m.
 Monday, March 2 at Griffin Family Funeral Chapels, 101 E. Wilbur Rd., Thousand Oaks.
 Rosary will begin at 7:00 p.m.
 Funeral Mass will be celebrated at 10:30 a.m.
 Tuesday, March 3 at St. Paschal Baylon Catholic Church, 155 E. Janss Rd., Thousand Oaks.
 A reception luncheon will follow.
 Interment will be held at 2:30 p.m.
 Tuesday, March 3 at Pierce Brothers Valley Oaks Memorial Park, 5600 Lindero Canyon Rd., Westlake Village.

 All are welcome to remember and celebrate the life of Red at any and all services.
 In lieu of flowers, donations may be made toSisters of the Society Devoted to the Sacred Heart, 9814 Sylvia Avenue, Northridge, California 91324 or Camp Gray E10213 Shady Lane Rd, Reedsburg, WI 53959.

 Red once wrote: They say I am ‘going to a better place.’
 My life has been so wonderful I cannot fathom a better anything.
 Heaven must truly be beyond comprehension!

-To plant a tree in memory of Richard "Red" Bloomgren, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Richard "Red" Bloomgren, please visit our floral store.